 Emergency Contact – AFS Phone 770-432-8225, or email us at https://www.afstravelers.com/contact-us/ and more contacts will be provided with your Final Docs email 2 weeks before departure.Your guide can handle a call home for a true emergency.
 Do not expect to use your trip leader’s cell phone; you’ll need to use your own cell phone.
 3 weeks prior to departure more details on this will be emailed.

-Cancellation Policy – At booking, we sent you our terms and conditions.
-Click here for our Terms & Conditions Briefly, on land packages as of September 1, 2021 will refund your deposit less 50% until 4 weeks prior trip’s final payment due date.
+Cancellation Penalty – At booking, we sent you our terms and conditions.
+Click here for our Terms & Conditions Briefly, on land packages we’ll refund your deposit less 50% until 6 weeks prior trip’s final payment due date.
 Any cancellation after this date will result in full forfeiture of your deposit.
 AFS reserves the right to resell or otherwise use the canceled space at our discretion.

-Travel Insurance– While travel insurance is compulsory, in today’s world we highly encourage you to get standard coverage to cover trip interruption and cancellation.
-Call to ask what Covid coverage they have.
-Some companies cover Covid related issues.
+Travel Insurance– While travel insurance is optional, in today’s world we highly encourage you to get standard coverage to cover trip interruption and cancellation, especially on this trip to Uganda.
 Best source for all is www.insuremytrip.com.
 CFAR or cancel for any reason covers Covid but is expensive.
 Note that no company covers for fear.
-Get travel insurance for this Uganda trip!

 - Click here to Purchase Travel Insurance online